-The United States accounted for 62.6% of our net sales for 2015.
-We sell our products in the United States to approximately 3,600 wholesale customers and through our own direct-to-consumer channels.
-As of December 31, 2015, our United States direct-to-consumer operations consisted of 85 outlet retail stores, 24 branded retail stores, 2 employee retail stores and 5 brand-specific e-commerce websites.
+The United States accounted for 63.3% of our net sales for 2016.
+We sell our products in the United States to approximately 3,300 wholesale customers and through our own direct-to-consumer channels.
+As of December 31, 2016, our United States direct-to-consumer businesses consisted of 91 outlet retail stores, 25 branded retail stores, 2 employee retail stores, and 5 brand-specific e-commerce websites.
 In addition, we earn licensing income in the United States based on our licensees' sale of licensed products.

-We distribute the majority of our products sold in the United States from distribution centers that we own and operate in Portland, Oregon and Robards, Kentucky, as well as one that we lease in Carlsbad, California.
-In some instances, we arrange to have products shipped from contract manufacturers through third party logistics vendors and/or directly to wholesale customer-designated facilities in the United States.
+We distribute the majority of our products sold in the United States from distribution centers that we own and operate in Portland, Oregon and Robards, Kentucky.
+In some instances, we arrange to have products shipped from contract manufacturers through third party logistics vendors or directly to wholesale customer-designated facilities in the United States.